-Development should seek to retain higher quality agricultural land and should not increase the risk of soil erosion of existing agricultural land or pasture.
+Development should seek to retain best and most versatile agricultural land and should not increase the risk of soil erosion of existing agricultural land or pasture.

-6.2 ENERGY EFFICIENCY AND DESIGN
+ENERGY EFFICIENCY AND DESIGN

-The Climate Change Act 2008 commits the UK to an 80% reduction in CO2 emissions by 2050 - this is a major undertaking which will require everyone to be engaged, from households and communities, to businesses and local and national government.
-It is a UK legal instrument, separate from any EU directive.

-'2050 ready' mean homes built to have minimal energy use and net carbon emissions over the year because they are highly insulated, have low water demand and are fitted with or directly connected to renewable energy systems.
+- 6.43.
+The Climate Change Act 2008 committed the UK to an 80% reduction in CO2 emissions by 2050.
+In 2019 this was increased to a 100% reduction by 2050, i.e. net zero.
+This is a major undertaking which will require everyone to be engaged, from households and communities, to businesses and local and national government.
+It is a UK legal instrument, separate from any EU directive. - 6.44.
+For homes to contribute towards net zero carbon, they must be designed to have minimal energy use and net carbon emissions over the year through effective insulation, low water demand and connection to renewable energy systems. - 6.45.
 Changes to the NPPF in July 2021 as well as higher design standards included additional wording to require development to mitigate climate change.
-There is greater emphasis on improving and enhancing biodiversity, including public access to nature and also a focus on integrating biodiversity improvements into the design of development from the outset.

-The Code for Sustainable Homes was withdrawn by the Government in 2015 and this has been replaced by new national technical standards which include new additional optional Building Regulations regarding water and access as well as a new national space standard (this is in addition to the existing mandatory Building Regulations).

-There is an opportunity to improve and promote sustainability in the parish by:

-- following basic Passivhaus environmental design in a fabric-first approach; - integrating renewable energy systems into new development, including existing and new public buildings; - reducing water consumption through grey water systems; - community energy schemes.

-This builds on the policy framework provided by Policies CC1 to CC3 in the Local Plan Part One by specifically identifying design approaches which maximise the potential for development to address climate change.
-Ultimately the objective of the Neighbourhood Plan is to encourage the most energy efficient development possible.
+There is greater emphasis on improving and enhancing biodiversity, including public access to nature and also a focus on integrating biodiversity improvements into the design of development from the outset. - 6.46.
+There is an opportunity to improve and promote sustainability in the parish by: - following basic Passivhaus environmental design in a fabric-first approach; - integrating renewable energy systems e.g. photovoltaics (PV), air source and ground source heat pumps, into new development, including existing and new public buildings; - reducing water consumption including grey water systems; - community energy schemes. - 6.47.
+This builds on the policy framework provided by Policies CC1 to CC3 in the Local Plan Part One by specifically identifying design approaches which maximise the potential for development to address climate change and the adopted Climate Change and Sustainability Supplementary Planning Document 2022.
+Ultimately one of the main objectives of the Cranleigh Neighbourhood Plan is to encourage the most energy efficient development possible. - 6.48.
 The Waverley Borough Council Local Plan Part One Sustainability Appraisal (August 2016) confirmed that the borough is in an area of serious water stress regarding water supply.
 Concerns about the ability of the existing water supply to cope have been highlighted in ongoing sustainability appraisals carried out on behalf of Waverley Borough Council.
 The Sustainability Appraisal reported that Thames Water has highlighted issues with water supply in the local area and the need for a major resource transfer scheme.
-The need to minimise water usage as much as possible was also highlighted in July 2018 when several areas in the village had low pressure or no water due to supply not being able to meet demand during warm weather.
+The need to minimise water usage as much as possible was also highlighted in July 2018 and again in July 2022 when several areas in the village had low pressure or no water due to supply not being able to meet demand during hot weather.
 The local water infrastructure continues to experience periods of interrupted supply.